Who else can help me?

 SUPPORT FOR PARENTS

 Young Minds offer free, confidential online and telephone support, including information and advice.
-Call the Parents' Helpline free on 0808 802 5544 (Monday to Friday, 9.30am to 4pm), email firstname.lastname@example.org or see the Young Minds parents section for further information
+Call the Parents' Helpline free on 0808 802 5544 (Monday to Friday, 9.30am to 4pm), email email@example.com or see the Young Minds parents section for further information .
+For more information on the parent helpline see HERE!

 Stem4 offers advice for teenagers and parents on mental health issues